 Ball State University earned the top spot in our rankings for the best online master's degree in real estate management for learning support.
 The school was recognized by U.S. News & World Report as one of the top 75 schools in student services and technology for their online graduate business programs, including real estate management.
 Tutoring, live streaming video services, and access to the virtual classroom from mobile devices are just a few of the benefits students at Ball State can take advantage of during their time in the program.

-The University of Denver was selected as the best online master’s degree in real estate management for faculty credentials.
-A highly-respected private institution, the school was ranked among the top 100 universities in the country by U.S. News & World Report in 2012.
+The University of Denver was selected as the best online master's degree in real estate management for faculty credentials.
+A highly-respected private institution, the school was ranked among the top 100 universities in the country by U.S. News & World Report.
 The school has offered online programs since 2000 and distance learning instructors have an average of seven years of experience in the virtual environment.
 In addition, students enrolled in the online real estate management program will learn from experienced professionals in the field who can provide both practical and theoretical instruction.

 Graduates of Drexel University's online programs will receive the same highly-respected degree as their on-campus counterparts.
 In addition, they will join Drexel's vast alumni network.
 Benefits of membership include discounts, continuing education opportunities, Drexel conference services, online directories and networking tools, and events.
 Alumni also maintain access to the school's career services department, which provides seminars, career counseling, workshops, and online resources in a range of subjects.
 With this in mind, Drexel University was awarded the title of best online master's degree in real estate management for alumni engagement.